AznExpress/closepro-crm/PRODUCTION_STATUS.md

 - **Stripe Backend**: The Stripe integration frontend is complete, but you'll need to set up backend endpoints (Supabase Edge Functions or Node.js) for secure payment processing.
 See `STRIPE_SETUP.md`.

-- **Email Sync**: Currently uses client-side OAuth.
-For production, consider moving to backend proxy for better security.
+- **Email Sync**: Fully working with PKCE support for Outlook.
+Gmail and Outlook OAuth flows are production-ready.
+Both accounts can be connected and synced simultaneously.
+Session recovery handles redirects gracefully.
+Unique constraint updated to allow one account per provider per user (UNIQUE(user_id, provider)).
+For enhanced security, consider moving to backend proxy in future.

 - **Team Features**: All implemented and working.
 Ready for use once deployed.